Skip to Content

 TIP: Since the Moorish Castle is just a short walk from Pena Palace, you can visit these two places together.
 If you start in Pena, walk through the gardens to the lower exit, and from here, it’s just a very short downhill walk to the Moorish Castle.
 If you start at the Moorish Castle, you’ll be walking uphill.
 But – depending on the time of the day when you visit – it might make sense to do it this way in order to avoid the biggest crowds at Pena Palace.

 Practical info: The castle is open daily from 9 am to 6.30 pm.
-You can get a ticket that includes an audio guide online, or get a ticket at the entrance (there might be a queue though).
+You can get a ticket that includes an audio guide online, or get a ticket at the entrance (there might be quite a queue though).

 Moorish Castle in Sintra, Portugal